kubeshop/testkube/docs/docs/articles/testkube-dependencies.md

 ### Amazon DocumentDB

 Warning: DocumentDB will not be supported in future releases.
-This is compatible with older releases of TestKube.
+This is compatible with older releases of Testkube.

 Testkube supports using [Amazon DocumentDB](https://aws.amazon.com/documentdb/), the managed version on MongoDB on AWS, as its database.
 Configuring it without TLS enabled is straightforward: add the connection string, and make sure the features that are not supported by DocumentDB are disabled.
 The parameters in the [helm-charts](https://github.com/kubeshop/helm-charts/blob/main/charts/testkube-api/values.yaml) are: